dinethnethsara/Playpulse-Hosting-Panel-Testing/README.md

 # Play Pulse Panel - The Ultimate Game Server Management Solution

-Play Pulse Panel is the most advanced, feature-rich game server management panel, surpassing traditional solutions like Pterodactyl and LEOX Panel in functionality, performance, and ease of use.
+Play Pulse Panel is the most advanced, feature-rich game server management panel, surpassing traditional solutions like Pterodactyl and Puffer Panel in functionality, performance, and ease of use.

 ## 🚀 Key Features